fullstack-lang/gong/docs/gong-go-api.md

 By default, the main program `main.go` of the back-end of a stack provides the web server, the business logic and the database in one single binary. `main.go` is located in the root directory because it `embeds` the `ng` directory (thanks to go v1.16 `embeds` feature).

+## Developping a stack

-To develop a stack with, the programmer will, on average, edit the following places:
+To develop a stack with gong, the programmer will, on average, edit the following places:

 - the data model and business logic of the application in the `go/models` directory